behave/behave.example/docs/datatype/cardinality_one_or_more.rst

 Now we run this example with ``behave``:

+.. ifconfig:: ansiterm_supported

     .. command-output:: behave ../datatype.features/cardinality.one_or_more.feature
+        :shell:
+        :returncode: 0

+.. ifconfig:: not ansiterm_supported

+    .. command-output:: behave -c ../datatype.features/cardinality.one_or_more.feature
         :shell:
         :returncode: 0

 The Complete Picture